 Please know that I am not minimizing the affect chronic pain has on our lives.
 I am trying to offer a different perspective and another way to deal with it.
 We are where we are and we all know we didn’t choose it.
 What I do know is that I would much rather focus on feeling calm and peaceful.
 To focus on what I can do..
 To surround myself with the people and things that I love because time is precious.

 We often have said in our group that no matter how bad we have it, there is always someone else facing challenges more demanding than our own.
 So remember to approach your life with positive thoughts because your own self-image is one of the most important factors you have in determining whether you fail or succeed.

 So next time you say I can’t handle this, tell yourself you can!

 I found a couple things you might want to look at.
 Louise Hay, the author of “You Can Heal Your Life” has a website full of affirmations and meditations.
 I also found a website with Positive Affirmations for Pain Relief you might find helpful.
-You can also check out the ACPA resource “Reflections of You”.
 You might also want to check the app store on your phone for Positive Affirmation apps.